 I raise her hand and kiss it, then caress the side of her face.
 Her aquamarine earrings keep glinting.

 A long yawn interrupts her.
 She opened her mouth to continue speaking, but the waiter comes with our bottle of wine.
 Alazne’s expression emits guilt as if she was planning to rob the place.
 She only relaxes slightly when the guy leaves.

 I fill half of Alazne’s glass with wine.
-I don’t know shit about this beverage except that it usually tastes good, and most things taste amazing for me now that I’m not technically a ghost anymore.
+I don’t know shit about this beverage except that it usually tastes good, and most things taste amazing for me now that I’m technically not a ghost anymore.
 The wine will also lessen Alazne’s anxiety once she gets tipsy.

-Alazne downs the whole glass in three gulps.
+My girlfriend downs the whole glass in three gulps.
 I stare at her as I sip from my glass.
 It’s dry and slightly bitter, with a strong aftertaste, but pleasant.